 Other Data Insights

 ASCO’s JCO® Clinical Cancer Informatics (JCO® CCI) features content from applied clinical informatics to navigate the COVID-19 pandemic.
 JCO CCI recently published “Effects of the COVID-19 Pandemic on Cancer-Related Patient Encounters” (London, et al.), which explores cancer-related patient encounters in the COVID and Cancer Research Network, along with comparative data from a United Kingdom institution.
-Also accepted for publication, “The Impact of COVID-19 on Cancer Care: How the pandemic is delaying cancer diagnosis and treatment for American Seniors” (Patt, et al.) found significant decreases in screening, visits, therapy, and surgeries in April through July 2020.
+Also accepted for publication, “The Impact of COVID-19 on Cancer Care: How the pandemic is delaying cancer diagnosis and treatment for American Seniors” (Patt, et al.) found significant decreases in screening, visits, therapy, and surgeries from April through July 2020.